-Judge Dumps “Ill-Considered” Sahara Lawsuit Against Adorable Las Vegas Blogger
+Judge Dumps “Ill-Considered” Sahara Lawsuit Against Las Vegas Blogger

 We’re thrilled to share a Las Vegas judge and our personal hero, District Judge Trevor Atkin, has dismissed Sahara’s defamation lawsuit against this blog.

-The lawsuit was related to a July 2020 rumor we shared that Sahara could close in September.
+The lawsuit was related to a sourced July 2020 rumor we shared that Sahara could close.

 On the bright side, Sahara hasn’t closed yet.
 On the bummer side, in fighting for our First Amendment rights, we had to put a lot of evidence on the record that supports the view Sahara isn’t doing well.

 On Sep.
 19, 2020, we filed what’s called an anti-SLAPP motion.